Bg

 A:

 We recommend aiming for 10 - 12 hours of total night sleep at night.
+This may include brief wakings for feedings.

 Q: How much daytime sleep is expected for a 4 month old?